 We conduct a damage assessment following incidents with significant impacts to infrastructure and property.
 This includes reports of damages to facilities and homes to assess the financial losses and community impacts.

-Exercises are the primary tool for evaluating preparedness, response and recovery capabilities.
+Exercises are the primary tool for evaluating your plans and capabilities.

 We provide training to county employees and partners to ensure a coordinated response.